salaboy/from-monolith-to-k8s/four-keys/README.md

 ## Components

-- `CloudEvents Endpoint`: endpoint to send all CloudEvents, these CloudEvents will be stored in the SQL database to the `cloudevents-raw` table.
+- **CloudEvents Endpoint**: endpoint to send all CloudEvents, these CloudEvents will be stored in the SQL database to the `cloudevents-raw` table.

+- **CloudEvents Router**: this component, using a routing table, know where to route events to be transformed to `CDEvents`.
+This mechanism allows the same event type to be transformed into multiple `CDevents` if needed.
+This component reads from `cloudevents-raw` table and process events.
+This component is triggerd on a configurable fixed period of time.

+- **CDEvents tranformers**: These functions receive events from the `CloudEvents Router`  and tranform the CloudEvents to CDEvents, the result is sent to the `CDEvents Endpoint`.

-- `CDEvents Endpoint`: endpoint to send CDEvents, these CloudEvents will be stored in the SQL database to the `cdevents-raw` table, as they do not need any transformation.
+- **CDEvents Endpoint**`: endpoint to send [`CDEvents`](https://cdevents.dev), these CloudEvents will be stored in the SQL database to the `cdevents-raw` table, as they do not need any transformation.
 This endpoint validates that the CloudEvent received is a CD CloudEvent.

-- `CDEvents tranformers`: These functions will read from the `cloudevents-raw` table and tranform the CloudEvents to CDEvents only when apply based on the function's mapping.
-The results needs to be stored into the `cdevents-raw` table for further processing.

-- `Metrics functions`: These functions are in charge of calculating different metrics and store them into special tables, probably one per table.
+- **Metrics functions**: These functions are in charge of calculating different metrics and store them into special tables, probably one per table.
 To calculate metrics these functions read from `cdevents-raw`.
+An example on how to calculate the **Deployment Frequency** metric is explained below.

-- (Optional) `Metrics Endpoint`: allows you to query the metrics by name and add some filters.
-This is an optional component, as you can build a dashboard from the metrics tables without using the endpoints.
+- (Optional) **Metrics Endpoint**: allows you to query the metrics by name and add some filters.
+This is an optional component, as you can build a dashboard from the metrics tables without using these endpoints.

 ![imgs/four-keys-architecture.png](imgs/four-keys-architecture.png)